-MHC has reviewed the DEIR and underlying technical Appendix C-1 and determined that the DEIR uses a 40-mile trip length for 59 percent of the trucks and a 6.9-mile trip length for the remainder (41 percent) of the trucks.
-The DEIR based this assumption on the fact that the large Class 8 Heavy

-Duty Trucks represent 59 percent of the total truck traffic1 to the Project site and that approximately 41% of the truck traffic2 associated with the Project would be smaller trucks and have a trip length consistent with the CalEEMod defaults.
+Based on a review of the DEIR and underlying technical Appendix C-1, it appears that the DEIR does in fact utilize a 40-mile trip length for 59% of the trucks and a 6.9-mile trip length for 41% of the trucks.
+However, the DEIR based this assumption on the fact that the large Class 8 or Heavy-Duty Trucks represent 59% of the total truck traffic1 to the Project site and that approximately 41% of the truck traffic2 associated with the Project would be smaller trucks and have a trip length consistent with the CalEEMod defaults.

 A review of the DEIR confirms that emissions from TRUs are not explicitly included, however it should be noted that TRU regulations require electrification of TRUs to phase over the next several years and the Project is providing plug-ins at loading docks to limit the emission from TRUs.
 As such, TRU emissions, even if they were included, are not expected to generate a significant amount of emissions that would change the findings and conclusions of the DEIR.
+Notwithstanding, pursuant to the request from SCAQMD and CARB, TRUs have been calculated as a conservative measure assuming only 25 horsepower (hp) TRUs would be utilized and that they would each operate up to 4 hours on-site as discussed later in this memorandum.